AJINKYA-TEMGIRE/Next-Word-Predictor/README.md

-Next Word Predictor.
+<h1> Next Word Predictor. </h1>
-This project predicts the next probable word.
-The model is trained on the custom dataset taken from the deep learning with python book.
-Long Short Term Memory is used to train the model.
+The model is capable of predicting next probable words.